 Dr. Debra Schmidt, William R. Orthwein, Jr. Family Animal Nutritionist at the Zoo, first determines the nutritional needs of each animal.
 Dr. Schmidt determines how much protein, fat, fiber, carbohydrates, vitamins and minerals each animal needs, and which foods best provide these nutrients.
 She works closely with curators, keepers and veterinarians to make sure our animals are eating healthy.

 The Nutrition Center keepers then take those recommendations and ensure that the proper items are packaged and delivered to the animal keepers who in turn prepare meals for individual animals.
-Each morning, bear keepers receive 15 pounds of fresh food, the Bird House gets 40 pounds of fruit and vegetables, and the Herpetarium is sent 30 pounds of reptile salad - just to name a few!
+The Nutrition Center keepers start their day at 5:30 a.m. in order to have all the food delivered by the time the animal keepers arrive to begin their daily routine.
+Each morning, ape keepers receive 180 pounds of fresh food, the Bird House gets 30 pounds of fruit and vegetables, and Sea Lion Sound is sent 230 pounds of fish—just to name a few!

 Orthwein Animal Nutrition Center

-The Orthwein Nutrition Center's sleek, modern design incorporates many green design features making it one of only a handful of buildings in the St. Louis area to receive the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) silver certification.
+The William R. Orthwein, Jr. & Laura Rand Orthwein Animal Nutrition Center's sleek, modern design incorporates many green design features making it one of only a handful of buildings in the St. Louis area to receive the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) silver certification.
 Energy efficient and environmentally friendly features, including a green roof composed of a mixture of colorful sedum (succulent all-weather plant) species and grasses, optimized heating and cooling systems, plus the extensive use of natural light and recycled materials, will ensure compliancy with the LEED rating systems.